Orama-Interactive/Pixelorama-Docs/docs/user_manual/installation.md

 sidebar_position: 1
 ---

 Pixelorama is available for free for all major desktop platforms, namely Windows, Linux and macOS.
-There is also a Web version available, which can be used directly from your browser, without downloading it.
+There is also an experimental Android version, as well as a Web version available, which can be used directly from your browser, without downloading it.
 Stay tuned, because more platforms will be supported soon.

 ## Steam
 Pixelorama is available on [Steam](https://store.steampowered.com/app/2779170/Pixelorama/) for Windows and Linux.
 It is paid, as a way to financially support the project.
 The Steam version is essentially the same as the free version, with some added benefits that come naturally from Steam, such as automatic updates and Steam Achievements.
 <iframe src="https://store.steampowered.com/widget/2779170/" frameborder="0" width="646" height="190"></iframe>

 ## Itch.io
-Pixelorama is available for free on [itch.io](https://orama-interactive.itch.io/pixelorama) for Windows, Linux and macOS.
+Pixelorama is available for free on [itch.io](https://orama-interactive.itch.io/pixelorama) for Windows, Linux, macOS and Android.
 You can get it by clicking on "Download Now".
 A dialog will appear that lets you set a price for the tool.
 While [donations are appreciated and they help with the development of the software](../development_and_contributing), Pixelorama is a free software and paying is optional.
 After you decide whether you want to donate or not, you will be taken to the download page, where you can download a version of Pixelorama depending on your operating system.

 On the itch.io page, you are also able to run Pixelorama's Web version directly through your browser.
 <iframe frameborder="0" src="https://itch.io/embed/470367" width="552" height="167"><a href="https://orama-interactive.itch.io/pixelorama">Pixelorama by Orama Interactive</a></iframe>